 His early musical interests were piqued by an older brother's playlist: N.W.A., Bone Thugs-N-Harmony and similar artists of the era.

-“He was a pretty decent musician,” Carre said.
-“He used to play keyboards, so he used to introduce me to s---, like a lot of rap music.
+"He was a pretty decent musician," Carre said.
+"He used to play keyboards, so he used to introduce me to shit, like a lot of rap music.
 And around my school, a lot of people listened to everything like alternative rock and stuff like that.
-Then N.E.R.D., Pharrell’s group, I remember I listened to it, and it just blew my mind.
-For some reason, that record just hit with me.”
+Then N.E.R.D., Pharrell's group, I remember I listened to it, and it just blew my mind.
+For some reason, that record just hit with me."

 At the time an aspiring DJ, Carre had turntables, and one of his cousins bought him a stack of records produced by the Neptunes, Pharrell Williams' production team.
 The N.E.R.D. album "made me pick stuff up, and start recording and playing different instruments," he said.

 "I started with keyboards, 'cause I wanted to make beats, and that's the key: have a keyboard, MIDI and a computer," he said.
 "With the keyboards, I used to just play one-note stuff, but I found these chords - you hit three notes at the same time, if they all mix, it makes a beautiful sound."

 After learning that Williams played drums, Carre picked up some drumsticks, and later, he added guitar to his repertoire.
 His self-penned instrumentation is what sets Carre apart from most hip-hop acts.
 He spends a majority of his time in his home studio honing his craft, tweaking sounds and modifying and manipulating drum timbres.
 On his website, he describes his music as "genre-less."